 - Basic understanding of validation practices is helpful

-When working in a regulated environment, the systems that are being used need to be validated to provide documented evidence that the system is fit for intended use.
+When working in a regulated environment, the systems that are being used need to be validated to provide documented evidence that the system is fit for the intended use.
 The validation specialist is responsible for authoring the validation documents and may be involved in some way with the test script execution.
 It is also important that the validation specialist has a good handle on the user requirements.
 They may also provide testing support, review the test results and complete the validation summary report.

 - Strong background in validation processes